Shamanthkolegodu/Shamanthkolegodu/README.md

 ## Sophomore at PES University Bangalore

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything 😉
+- 👯 I’m looking to collaborate on Literally anything
+- 📫 How to reach me: Drop a mail at shamanthkolegodu@gmail.com

 ### Tech & Tools Preference